davewadestein/Learn-to-Code-Cohort-3/README.md

   * choose "Download Zip" and the materials will end up in your Downloads folder
   * you will need to double click (Mac) or right-click (Windows) to UNzip the materials

+* February 1: stopped at Operators and Operands